OpenMANET/packages/README.md

 This feed is enabled by default.
 To install all its package definitions, run:

-./scripts/feeds update packages
+./scripts/feeds update
-./scripts/feeds install -a -p packages
+./scripts/feeds install -a -p openmanet